-Thanks to the invaluable collaboration and acumen of IPC, Navigator fills a critical financing gap and advances the District's sustainability goals by fostering smart and innovative design for new buildings and existing building upgrades.
-Moreover, DC Green Bank and IPC aim to reduce inequities by streamlining the financing of sustainable design and by benchmarking affordable multi-family residences.
-We expect to run active outreach campaigns within the developer community to advocate for resilient, sustainable, and green buildings.
-Navigator offers a highly competitive interest rate of 1.99% for affordable multi-family and nonprofit properties and 3.99% for commercial properties.
+advances the District's sustainability goals by customized design of energy improvements for new fostering smart and innovative design for new and existing commercial, nonprofit-owned, and buildings and existing building upgrades.
+Moreover, multifamily properties.
+Pre-development loans aim DC Green Bank and IPC aim to reduce inequities by to deliver a more holistic process in the environmental streamlining the financing of sustainable design and evaluation and design phase of building projects. by benchmarking affordable multi-family residences.
+The program can be used to fund costs required to We expect to run active outreach campaigns within design high-quality energy-saving projects, including the developer community to advocate for resilient, audits and benchmarking, design, and engineering, sustainable, and green buildings.
+Navigator offers a bidding work, and other sustainable soft costs. highly competitive interest rate of 1.99% for affordable multi-family and nonprofit properties and 3.99% for Thanks to the invaluable collaboration and acumen of IPC, Navigator fills a critical financing gap and commercial properties.

 DC has a proven track record of leadership on climate and energy issues, and this collaboration with DC Green Bank has the potential to unlock millions of dollars to accelerate action and climate impact.

-Kerry O'Neill CEO, Inclusive Prosperity Capital
+Kerry O'Neill CEO, Inclusive Prosperity Capital launched the Navigator Pre-Development Energy Loan.
+Supporting multifamily residential, nonprofit-owned, and commercial buildings, Navigator provides pre-development loans starting at \$10,000 and up to \$250,000.

-FINANCES:

-- Energy-Benchmarking

-- Early-Stage Audits

-- SystemsUpgrade

-- Sustainable Design Charrettes:

-- .
-Net Zero

-- .
-WELL .
-LEED
+FINANCES: Sustainable Design Energy-Benchmarking Charrettes: .
+Net Zero Early-Stage .
+WELL Audits .
+LEED Systems Engineering Upgrade

-- Engineering